fgx/fgx.github.io/sandbox/flightpath/readme.md

 ### Features

+* Reads 3D terrain data from a file and displays a 3D mesh
+* Requests a Google map static bitmap and displays the result as a texture on the mesh
 * Reads flightpath data from a CSV file
-* Draws a 3D line from the data
+* Draws a green 3D flightpath from the data
-* Simulates the motion of an aircraft following the path
+* Simulates the motion of an aircraft following the path << not in r7
-* Buttons allow toggling between camera following aircraft and world camera
+* Buttons allow toggling between camera following aircraft and world camera << not in r7
-* Supports the normal rotate, zoom and pan features
+* Supports the normal Three.js rotate, zoom and pan features

 ### Issues